George S. Boutwell: National debt (1870)

-Boutwell opposed a rapid lowering of taxes and favored using surplus revenues to make a large reduction of the national debt.
-At his recommendation, Congress in 1870 passed an act providing for the funding of the national debt and authorizing the selling of certain bonds, but did not authorize an increase of the debt.
+Boutwell opposed a rapid lowering of taxes and favored using surplus revenues to make a large reduction in the national debt.
+At his recommendation, Congress in 1870 passed an act providing for the funding of the national debt and authorizing the sale of certain bonds, but did not authorize an increase in the debt.
 In order to implement the restrictive law, Boutwell set up a banking syndicate to buy newly issued bonds at 4% and 5% in order to pay back Civil War bonds initially sold at 6%; that would alleviate the national debt.
 In order to implement the banking syndicate, Boutwell had to temporarily raise the national debt more than half of one per cent, for which he was accused of technically violating the law.
-The House Committee of Ways and Means afterward absolved him of this charge.
+The House Committee of Ways and Means later absolved him of this charge.

-Boutwell had sought finance some of the debt reduction through the placement of loans in Europe.
-This idea was complicated by Civil War claims against the United Kingdom (the so-called Alabama Claims emanating from the construction of CSS Alabama and other Confederate privateers in British ports), and then by the outbreak of the Franco-Prussian War shortly after the financing bill was passed.
-The latter prevented placement of offers in mainland European financial centers, and the unresolved Alabama issues prevented their placement in London.
+Boutwell had sought to finance some of the debt reduction through the placement of loans in Europe.
+This idea was complicated by Civil War claims against the United Kingdom, the so-called Alabama Claims resulting from the construction of CSS Alabama and other Confederate privateers in British ports, and then by the outbreak of the Franco-Prussian War shortly after the financing bill was passed.
+The latter prevented placement of offers in mainland Europe's financial centers, and the unresolved Alabama issues prevented their placement in London.
 Political pressure on both sides of the Atlantic resulted in the 1871 Treaty of Washington, after which Boutwell floated a loan in London.
 The first loan offer unravelled, however, because Boutwell offered it to too many banks, but a second, reorganized attempt led by financier Jay Cooke succeeded in raising over $100 million.
 It was the first time an American bank successfully engaged in this type of international transaction.

 Ku Klux Klan bill (1871)

-Secretary Boutwell did not forget the plight of African Americans in the South who were subject to violence perpetrated by white Southerners, particularly the Ku Klux Klan.
+Boutwell did not forget the plight of African Americans in the South who were subject to violence perpetrated by white Southerners, particularly the Ku Klux Klan.
 African Americans and loyal white Republicans were under attack in several Reconstructed states by the Klan.
 Congress responded, under the leadership of Benjamin Butler in the House of Representatives, and passed what was known as the Ku Klux Klan Act in 1871.
 Grant had signed two previous "force bills" to protect African Americans and having found that violence in the South continued to be rampant he decided to sign the third force bill that gave the President the power to suspend habeas corpus.
 Grant was initially reluctant to sign the bill, fearing he would acquire a reputation as a military dictator in the South.
-However, Secretary Boutwell, while traveling with President Grant to Capitol Hill, encouraged Grant to sign the bill, pointing out the many violent atrocities taking place in the South.
+However, Boutwell encouraged Grant to sign the bill, pointing out the many violent atrocities taking place in the South.
 Grant promoted passage of the bill, and then signed it into law.
-He afterwards used the law to suspend habeas corpus in nine South Carolina counties, and ordered the arrest and prosecution of Klan members.
+He used the law to suspend habeas corpus in nine South Carolina counties and ordered the arrest and prosecution of Klan members.